luslab/luslab.github.io/_docs/reproducibility/mulled_containers.md

 5. Add the new branch to your cloned repository.
 First, pull the changes with `git pull` and then switch to the new branch with `git checkout --track origin/[new_branch_name]`.
 In our example, `[new_branch_name]` is `add_star_samtools_pigz`.

-6. Now you need to add your list of tools as a last line into `combinations/hash.tsv` (you can add several lists by putting them onto separate lines; this will lead to the generation of several mulled biocontainers in one go).
+6. Now you need to add your list of tools as the last line into `combinations/hash.tsv` (you can add several lists by putting them onto separate lines; this will lead to the generation of several mulled biocontainers in one go).
 After adding the list(s) of tools, commit the changes with `git commit -a -m "Added [your tool list]"` (in our example, `[your tool list]` is `star=2.7.5b,samtools=1.9,pigz=2.3.4`) and push the changes with `git push`.

 7. On GitHub, open a pull request from your branch (in our exaemple, `add_star_samtools_pigz`) into the upstream master branch and name the pull request something like `Build star=2.7.5b,samtools=1.9,pigz=2.3.4` (if you added several lists of tools then you can name your pull request something like "Build 3 mulled biocontainers").
 This will trigger a GitHub action in the upstream repository that will automatically generate the necessary container(s).
 If all goes well, the pull request will be merged shortly by one of the Biocontainers admins.